Architectural Design Studio (ADST) 690

 - project program

-- final presentation.
+- final presentation

-Throughout this course, you must maintain a sketchbook capturing personal engagement with the Studio, thoughts and observations on you work and that of others, design explorations you considered and abandoned, your interactions with critics and fellow students, and questions that remain unanswered.
-The sketchbook is a required element of all Design Studio courses.
+Throughout this course, you must maintain a sketchbook capturing personal engagement with the studio, thoughts and observations on you work and that of others, design explorations you considered and abandoned, your interactions with critics and fellow students, and questions that remain unanswered.
+The sketchbook is a required element of all design studio courses.

-You are required to develop a Personal Archive on your computer to store materials that are pertinent to your studies.
+You are required to develop a personal archive on your computer to store materials that are pertinent to your studies.
 This can include images, texts, scanned drawings, models, and websites.
-If this is your first course using a Personal Archive at Athabasca University, please carefully read Archives and Collections.
-It will familiarize you with concepts behind a Personal Archive and with design, organizational tools, and formats that can help you achieve a workable collection.
-Your Personal Archive will be central to your studies throughout the program and to your ongoing career.
+If this is your first course using a personal archive at Athabasca University, please carefully read Archives and Collections.
+It will familiarize you with concepts behind a personal archive and with design, organizational tools, and formats that can help you achieve a workable collection.
+Your personal archive will be central to your studies throughout the program and to your ongoing career.

-During the first 13 weeks, you will be asked to share your work in progress with your academic expert and the other students in the studio.
+During the first 13 weeks, you will be asked to share your work in progress with your instructor and the other students in the studio.
 This weekly session is the equivalent of a desk critique (a session during which the architecture student sits down with their instructor to review their designs) given in a face-to-face studio.

 Learning outcomes